lfn-cnti/bestpractices/charter.md

 * **Commit first, improve later** -
 The community thrives on contribution.
 A PR or suggestion for a change will move the community forward faster.
 Healthy disagreements are important for technical excellence, and should be accompanied with a way to move forward.
 We will accept good contributions and continue to make them better later.

-* **Pragmatism over Politics** -
+* **Pragmatism instead of idealism** -
-Our work should be focused on what works best in the real world rather than what works best for one group.
-Everything we do should have a basis in pratical applications and use cases.
+Our best practice recommendations should be focused on bringing value in the real world rather than in the abstract / hypothetical.
+These best practices will have their basis in real-world applications and use cases.

+* **Community over product or company**
+We are here as a community first, with the common goal of bringing the benefits of cloud native best practices to all its members and users everywhere.
+Our recommended best practices should be broadly applicable, stand-alone independently, and avoid vendor lock-in.

 * **Adherence to the [Code of Conduct](code-of-conduct.md)**